How To Make A Duvet Cover

 Here's the rundown of how I figured out how much fabric I needed:

 Example: My insert measures 63 x 86 inches.
-So for my top layer I created a 67 x 90 inch piece, and for my bottom layer I cut a 67 x 96 inch piece.
+So for my top layer I created a 67 x 90 inch piece, and for my bottom layer I cut the flat sheet to 67 x 96 inches.

-Now fold the extra 6 inches over to make a pocket and make sure it's smooth.
+- Fold the extra 6 inches over to make a pocket and make sure it's smooth.
+Do not pin.

-Lay your top layer (print side down) onto the bottom layer and pin all the way around on the 3 sides, not pinning on the side with the hem and pocket.
+- Lay the top layer (print side down) onto the bottom layer and pin all the way around on 3 sides, not pinning on the side with the hem and pocket.

 If you don’t have a serger, simply run it through the machine again with the zig-zag stitch making sure that it catches the fabric on one side and the needle lands just outside the fabric on the outer edge.